SarahRogue/travelling-intersections/README.md

 # Travelling through Intersections

 ## Welcome!
-Welcome to the _Travelling Intersections_ website, and thank you for visiting us.
+Welcome to the _Intersectional Travel_ website, and thank you for visiting us.
 We hope you will have a pleasant and meaningful journey with us...
 Actually, we need your help.
 We recognize that we all face different challenges in terms of studying abroad and for resources to be helpful it needs to be inclusive and applicable.
 By contributing to this resource, you will just do that!
 Remember, this is really a work in progress.

 ## Mozilla Open Leaders Case Study